These regulations are also available in a PDF format.

 Students must satisfy the requirements of UFV's English language proficiency requirement.

 Graduate students may enter programs at the beginning of any semester, unless a program requires students to start in a specific semester.

-Students in per credit fee programs register only in those semesters in which they are taking courses or working on other requirements, such as a project or field exam.
+Students in per credit fee programs register only in those semesters in which they are taking courses or working on other requirements, such as a project of field exam.
 A student in a per-credit fee program who does not register in at least one of three consecutive semesters is considered to have withdrawn from UFV.

 Prior to registration, the student and instructor must agree on the requirements for auditing the class.
-These requirements must include regular attendance at class meetings, completion of readings and participation in class activities.
+These requirements include regular attendance at class meetings, completion of readings and participation in class activities.
 Course fees for an audit may apply.
 Audited courses will not count toward degree requirements.
 Such audits are recorded as AU on the student’s transcript.